sonniebailey/sonniebailey.github.io/about-content.md

 ### Will I receive a comprehensive, documented financial plan?

-Not in the sense of a single bound document covering every aspect of your situation.
-What documentation looks like depends on your situation and what you need, and committing to a fixed format in advance doesn't make sense.
+For my primary service for new clients, yes — you'll receive a financial plan report that we draft, discuss, and finalise together.
+For smaller or differently-shaped engagements, the form of documentation varies — sometimes a structured email or set of emails is more appropriate than a full report.
+What documentation looks like in any given case depends on what you need, and committing to a fixed format in advance doesn't make sense.

-But documentation isn't optional.
-You'll receive one or more written communications — usually emails — that set out the key things we discussed.
-This will include any advice I provide, with the reasons for it and the risks associated with it.
+What stays constant is that documentation isn't optional.
+Whatever form it takes, you'll always receive a written record of the key things we discussed, including any advice I provide, with the reasons for it and the risks associated with it.

-There are two reasons documentation matters this much:
+There are three reasons documentation matters this much:

 * **Regulatory.** I'm required by law to document the advice I provide, including the reasons for that advice and the risks associated with it.
 That's a non-negotiable part of how I do this work.

-* **Practical.** Neither of us will remember the detail of our conversations a year or three from now.
+* **Practical, for future reference.** Neither of us will remember the detail of our conversations a year or three from now.
 The written record is what we both refer back to — to act on, to revisit, and to ground any future engagement we might have.
+I've also heard from clients who tell me they regularly refer to reports and emails I've prepared for them in the past.

+* **The writing is part of producing the advice.** Especially when preparing a financial plan, the act of writing it is itself part of the work.
+Recommendations often need thoughtful consideration that can't happen in real time during a conversation.
+Stepping back and writing the plan often surfaces angles, tensions, or considerations that wouldn't have come up in conversation alone.

 This is also why the time covered by an engagement isn't only the time we spend on the phone, on Zoom, or in person.
 Doing the documentation properly takes time, and that time is part of the engagement — and part of the anchor.